top of page

 A) AAA/AA/C/D/9V

 Most peoples first flashlights/torches are based on AAA, AA, and less commonly C, D, and 9V size batteries.
-Most photography flash units also use AA batteries.
+Many photography flash units also use AA batteries.
 These can use non-rechargeable Alkaline, Zinc-chloride (Heavy Duty), Lithium (1.7V), rechargeable NiMH (1.2V), or rechargeable 1.5V Li-ion batteries.
 These all have a maximum voltage of between around 1.5V, apart from 9V batteries.
 Compared to larger Li-ion batteries, these are generally very safe to use, and easy to purchase.

 Alkaline non-rechargeable